SFe-Team-was-taken/SFe/format-specification/section1.md

 - These will be done in a more liberal way than the conservative manner of the Soundfont(r) 2 updates that E-mu has done.
 - Some improvements will only be available in SFe64.
-- SFe32 will have a reduced set of improvements, as it is designed to be completely backward compatible with SF2.04.
-- No version of SFe32 will become incompatible with fully compliant SF2.04 software.
-- Eventually, we will permanently freeze SFe32, only if and when SFe64-compatible software has reached significant acceptance.
-- After the feature freeze, SFe32 will remain a dependable and stable format for software development to be based on.
 - SFe64 is not affected by limitations created by the EMU8000 sound processor, and Sound Blaster(r) cards, and therefore will have more improvements.
 - To avoid over-stress of developers of the SFe Team, as well as SFe instrument banks, features will be spread out across versions.
 We hope to release a new version every 3-5 years.
 - SFe64 development can be done in tandem with SFe32.